strawrocket/main_dots/.config/yazi/.config/yazi/plugins/yatline-githead.yazi/README.md

 Manual clone of [githead.yazi](https://github.com/llanosrocas/githead.yazi) for supporting [yatline.yazi](https://github.com/imsi32/yatline.yazi)

 > [!IMPORTANT]
-> This repository will not add new features other than coming from orginal repository.
+> This repository will not add new features other than coming from original repository.
-> The latest commit in there is bf150f3ee982e565940c63dc98603d275120ca96.
+> The latest commit in there is c90882faf941ac2d4407e931f1e5f2ca2c6b2264.
+> Which can be found in [here](https://github.com/llanosrocas/githead.yazi/blob/c90882faf941ac2d4407e931f1e5f2ca2c6b2264/main.lua)

 All supported features are listed [here](#features)

 ## Requirements

-- yazi version >= 0.3.0
+- yazi version >= 25.5.28.
 - Font with symbol support.
 For example [Nerd Fonts](https://www.nerdfonts.com/).
 - yatline.yazi (Optional)